hello-pangea/dnd/docs/api/draggable.md

 ### Required props

-> `react-beautiful-dnd` will throw an error if a required prop is not provided
+> `@react-forked/dnd` will throw an error if a required prop is not provided

 - `draggableId`: A _required_ `DraggableId(string)`.
 See our [identifiers guide](/docs/guides/identifiers.md) for more information.
 - `index`: A _required_ `number` that matches the order of the `<Draggable />` in the `<Droppable />`.
 It is simply the index of the `<Draggable />` in the list.